Tractable Resource Management with Uplink Decoupled Millimeter-Wave Overlay in Ultra-Dense Cellular Networks: Uplink/Downlink Resource Management in Millimeter-Wave Uplink Decoupled Ultra-Dense Cellular Networks

 The mm-$\mu$W resource management incorporates the limited mmW UL spectrum amount $\WMUL$ as discussed in Section \ref{Sect:Sys_Resource}.
-Such a problem follows from the PAPR outage constraint at mobile users: $\Pr\( \PAPR_u> \delta \) \leq \epsilon$ for constants $\delta, \epsilon>0$ where $\PAPR_u$ denotes the PAPR at mobile users.
-According to \cite{Jiang:08}, the $\PAPR$ outage probability is given as
+Such a problem follows from (i) PAPR outage constraint and (ii) DAC power limitation at mobile users.